Back to District of Columbia

 Who It Names or Affects

-• Licensed medical cannabis establishments engaging in unlawful activities
+• Licensed medical cannabis establishments found engaging in specific unlawful activities that create an imminent danger to public health and safety.

-• The Alcoholic Beverage Control Administration (ABCA) and Metropolitan Police Department (MPD)
+• The Alcoholic Beverage and Cannabis Administration (ABCA) and the Metropolitan Police Department.

 Terms To Know